MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. On the Properties page, select **Admin user**, and then select **Save**.

+### Exercise 4: Create and configure app deployment resources

+In this exercise, you create and deploy a container app, and deploy a self-hosted Windows agent.

+You will complete the following tasks:

+- Create a WebAPI app and publish the app to a GitHub repository.
+- Create Docker image and push the image to Azure Container Registry.
+- Configure an Azure DevOps project and starter pipeline.
+- Deploy a self-hosted Windows agent.

-#### Task 5: Create a WebAPI app and publish to a GitHub repository
+#### Task 1: Create a WebAPI app and publish to a GitHub repository

 Complete the following steps to create a WebAPI app and publish to a GitHub repository.